Cover image: The 11th specimen of Archeopteryx in the Senckenberg Museum. Photo by JensKunstfreund, CC BY-SA 4.0, via Wikimedia Commons.

 The “picks and shovels” of the dot-com gold rush were companies like Hewlett-Packard, Sun Microsystems and Cisco systems, which built industrial-grade computers and network switches for data centers and telecoms to serve the exploding demand for online data at a massive scale.

 Fast-moving companies like AOL not only required warehouses full of servers, cables and routers but also software that evolved so rapidly that only free and open-source solutions could meet the need.
-By the end of the 1990s, the free Apache HTTP Server dominated professional deployments, and the open-source, Unix-compatible operating system Linux proliferated through server farms, thanks to its free, flexible, and infinitely customizable architecture.
+By the end of the 1990s, the free Apache HTTP Server dominated professional deployments, and the open-source, Unix-compatible operating system Linux proliferated through server farms, thanks to their free and customizable architectures.
 Most of the software we use in enterprise engineering today is open source, from soup to nuts.

-But simultaneous to the familiar hub-spoke client to server topology was the rise of distributed decentralized compute.
-In the late 1990s, the screensavers of millions of personal computers transformed from simple scrolling graphics into a massive, distributed research lab.
-The SETI at Home project invited ordinary users to download a small application that would process radio telescope data during periods of desktop inactivity.
+Simultaneous to the familiar hub-spoke topology, the Internet led to the rise of distributed decentralized compute.
+In the late 1990s, the SETI at Home project invited ordinary users to download a small application that would process radio telescope data during periods of desktop inactivity.
 By harnessing the unused processing power of hundreds of thousands of home machines, researchers created a global supercomputer capable of analyzing complex patterns in the search for extraterrestrial intelligence.
 Rather than sending massive raw datasets to a single facility, the infrastructure pushed the workload to the edge of the network, where it could be processed in parallel.

-The internet was designed from day 0 to be lean and scrappy.
+The internet was designed to be lean and scrappy.
 Because connections were slow and unreliable, engineers built the system to be as efficient and resilient as possible.
 Instead of one massive computer doing all the work, they spread the load across many different machines.
 Parts of the network could fail and packets would simply find another path in milliseconds.
 They created a smart storage pattern in the protocol that allowed every device along the way to your device to save copies of files with an expiration date.
 If you visited an address, your computer would ask the next system “up the wire” if it had the latest copy.
-Large companies, universities and ISPs utilized proxy servers to make the internet faster and more efficient.
+Large companies, universities and ISPs utilized such proxy servers to make the internet faster and more efficient.
 Much of AOL’s technology involved aggressive asset compression and optimization as part of the proxy to move faster over antiquated telephone lines.
-Today, the descendants of this approach are a standard pattern called “edge caching” that no professional software ships without.
+Today, the descendants of this approach are standard.

 All of this is important pretext to understanding the current phase of massive AI adoption and infrastructure expansion.
 The early development of large language models benefited from tremendous barriers to entry, thanks to the massive computing power required for training.
 However, that edge is rapidly diminishing as an international force of open-source model providers narrows the performance gap on frontier benchmarks by (often unscrupulously) using an expensive model to train a free one, and further optimizing it with reinforcement learning.
 Three years ago, as my colleagues and I began developing solutions with AI, we predicted that models would soon be free and inference was going to be a commodity.
 We had seen this movie before.